orbmis/node_correlation_index/readme.md

 Seed Data:

-results.json: this is the data pulled down from the rated.network API data.csv: this is the data from Miga Labs
+results.json: this is the data pulled down from the rated.network API, on the 16th January 2024 data.csv: this is the data from Miga Labs